Search

 IAAT member £20

-In this 1 hour presentation, Christa Veinotte, equine rehabilitation specialist and developer of Hestaband kinesiology tapes, will cover how this modality with lymphatic drainage therapy can enhance the lives of your clients.
-She will discuss basic anatomy of the lymphatic system and how you can apply tape to encourage an increase in circulation to reduce edema, improve range of motion and decrease pain.
-Complications and contraindications to taping for lymphatics will be covered in this CPL.
+In this 1 hour presentation, Christa Veinotte, will discuss basic anatomy of the lymphatic system and how you can apply tape to encourage an increase in circulation to reduce edema, improve range of motion and decrease pain.

 Online / Recorded CPD